 The formation of IPS’s Principles and Tasks gives gravity to our ideals, distilling the extensive core content down to digestible pieces that we can hold on to, even in the midst of challenging situations:

 Quotes and descriptions adapted from the Intentional Peer Support Core Material.

 The Intentional Peer Support framework is used in many programs around the world!
 In Oregon, we value our community partners who are investing in applying the principles and tasks to their organizations and work.
-Some of our key partners with Organizational Trainers are:
+These are some of our key partners with Organizational Trainers.

 Agustina Vidal ICARUS Project